BarshisLab/barshislab.github.io/_posts/2020-5-27-Porites_mapping_Radice.md

 ```

 --------------------------------------------------------------------------------------------
-## concatenate all NC and NO Arif_ITS2_counts.txt files into one merged file
+## Concatenate all NC and NO Arif_ITS2_counts.txt files into one merged file
 NC folder
 > /cm/shared/courses/dbarshis/barshislab/VRad/taxons/Porites_astreoides/Paytan/subset-fastq_NC/QCFastqs/nofilter/